mfleisch5/Music/README.md

-README
+# Music Editor.java

-What a design I have made!
-Am I right?
-You're probably thinking "What is this?
-How do I even start grading this?"
-Well, here are a few answers to your questions.
+Welcome to Music Editor!
+Here are a few answers to your questions.

-I started by thinking about which classes we would need.
-Clearly we needed a Note class.
-Notes must have a pitch and an octave as stated by the homework.
-An octave is just a number, so I made it an int.
-A pitch has to be a very specific 'thing' so I made it an enum.
-I then gave pitches numbers and numbered notes from 0 to 119 because it made things much easier.
+Notes must have a pitch and an octave.
+A pitch has to be a very specific value, so I made it an enum.
+I then gave pitches numbers and numbered notes from 0 to 119.

 Next we have measures.
 This was very integral to my design.
 I decided that pieces of music are just certain notes, and their list of beats.
-Notes, at any given time, are either a Head, A sustain, or they are Rest (which I turned into an enum called BeatType), their volume, their instrument, and the time in which they start and end.
+Notes, at any given time, are either a Head, A Sustain, or they are Rest (which I turned into an enum called BeatType), their volume, their instrument, and the time in which they start and end.

-So, on to the MusicEditorModel.
+##Model
 I start with four fields: The piece, which is just a list of measures, the number of rows in the piece, and the highest and lowest note.
 This is because these four fields were the most manipulated and it was easier to call them.
 So, in order to manipulate pieces, we have readjust, addNote, edit, remove, and move.

-I wanted to make adding notes as easy as possible, so I make users say the specific note, the time they want the note to start, and its duration.
-Notes can write over other notes, which I realized is an actual good idea because that is how I would want to write pieces or edit music.
+I wanted to make adding notes as easy as possible, so users can input a specific note, the time they want the note to start, and its duration.
+(Notes can write over other notes)

 Next we have edit, remove, and move.
 These were pretty easy to make, and they took in an actual beat number (I count the number of beats in the measure) to make things more easy for the user.